bortch/Revealable/readme.md

 # Revealable On Chain Secret Scheme for NFT

-This is a scheme for creating a Secret that could be revealed by the owner of a smart contract.
+This is a scheme to embed a **secret** in a smart contract that could be revealed by the owner of the contract.

 ## Motivation

 The motivation for this scheme is to gives the owner of a smart contract the ability to hide a secret at deployment time, and reveal it later.

+## A concret example

-For example, an artist offers a series of OnChain NFTs that vary in rarity.
+An artist offers a series of OnChain NFTs that vary in rarity.

-The artist does not want the collector to be aware of the differences in the intrinsic qualities of each NFT, so that some will buy the best ones first and others will not want to buy the remaining NFTs.
+The artist does not want the collector to be aware of the differences in the intrinsic qualities of each NFT so that some people will buy the best ones first and others will not want to buy the remaining NFTs.

 Each NFT should have an equal chance of being bought.